Lysol: History

 The first Lysol Brand Antiseptic Disinfectant was introduced in 1889 by Gustav Raupenstrauch to help end a cholera epidemic happening in Germany.
-The original formulation of Lysol contained cresols.
+The name was derived from the term lysis, which is the process of breaking down biological cell membranes.
+The original formulation of Lysol contained cresols derived from coal tar.
 This formulation may still be available commercially in some parts of the world.
 Formulations containing chlorophenol are still available in the United Kingdom.

-In 1911, poisoning by drinking Lysol was the most common means of suicide in Australia and New York.
-One of the active ingredients, benzalkonium chloride, is highly toxic to fish (LC50 = 280 μg ai/L), very highly toxic to aquatic invertebrates (LC50 = 5.9 μg ai/L), moderately toxic to birds (LD50 = 136 mg/kg-bw), and slightly toxic ("safe") to mammals (LD50 = 430 mg/kg-bw).
+In 1911, drinking Lysol was the most common means of suicide by poisoning in Australia and New York.

 Use during the 1918 Spanish flu pandemic

 In 1918, during the Spanish flu pandemic, Lehn & Fink, Inc. advertised Lysol disinfectant as an effective countermeasure to the influenza virus.
 Newspaper advertisements provided tips for preventing the spread of the disease, including washing sick-rooms with Lysol, as well as everything that came in contact with patients.
 A small (US50¢) bottle made 5 gal of disinfectant solution, and a smaller (US25¢) bottle made 2 gal.
 The company also advertised the "unrefined" Lysol F. & F. (Farm & Factory) for use in factories and other large buildings – a 5 gal can, when diluted as directed, made 50 gal of disinfecting solution.